dballif/CTF_WriteUps/Huntress2023.md

 # Huntress CTF 2023

 ## Intro
 These are my write ups for the Huntress CTF 2023 challenges.
-I've already finished a few of the beginner challenges, so I'll go ahead and sum them up, but they may not be as detailed as the rest.
-The CTF runs the entire month of October, but the challenges are released in batches once a day.

-When the challenge is over, I'll update the results section with my standing
+The CTF ran the entire month of October, but the challenges are released in batches once a day.
+Unfortunately, life got really busy at the end of the month, and I was unable to finish all of the challenges this year, but I had a lot of fun and learned a ton.
+I'm really looking forward to next years CTF.
+Hopefully I'll start working on some CTFs that I can drop in here as well.

 ## Results
 10/6 @ 10:15AM (Mountain) - 89th Place
 10/7 - 17th Place
+Final:

 ## Challenges